 Note: Ryan Lempa and Darren McGurran also contributed to this piece.

 We here at Tableau are very proud of how easy it is to see and understand data with Tableau.
-Once you get started, it’s intuitive to dive deeper by adding more and more fields, formulae, and calculations to a simple visualization—until it becomes slower and slower to render.
+Once you get started, it’s intuitive to dive deeper by adding more and more fields, formulae and calculations to a simple visualisation – until it becomes slower and slower to render.
 In a world where two-second response times can lose an audience, performance is crucial.

 So where do I start?

 So how can you make your dashboards run faster?
 Your first step is to identify the problem spots by running and interpreting your performance recording.
 The performance recorder is every Tableau speed demon’s ticket to the fast lane.
-The performance recorder can pinpoint slow worksheets, slow queries, and long render-times on a dashboard.
-It even shows the query text, allowing you to work with your database team on optimizing at the database level.
+The performance recorder can pinpoint slow worksheets, slow queries and long render times on a dashboard.
+It even shows the query text, allowing you to work with your database team on optimising at the database level.

-Now that you know which views or data connections are slowing you down, below are six tips to make those dashboards more performant.
+Now that you know which views or data connections are slowing you down, below are six tips to make those dashboards perform better.
 For each tip, we’ve listed the most common causes of performance degradation as well as some quick solutions.

 1. Your data strategy drives performance

 Extracts are typically much faster to work with than a live data source, and are especially great for prototyping.
 The key is to use domain-specific cuts of your data.
 The data engine is not intended to be a replacement for a data warehouse.
 Rather, it’s meant to be a supplement for fast prototyping and data discovery.